stackblitz-labs/pkg.pr.new/README.md

 > We call it "Continuous Releases" too.

-With pkg.pr.new, each of your commits and pull requests would trigger an instant release.
+With pkg.pr.new, each of your commits and pull requests would trigger an instant preview release.
 This enables users to access features and bug-fixes without the need to wait for release cycles using npm or pull request merges.

 - 🚀 Instant Builds
+- 🍕 No Need for NPM Access
 - 🛠️ Github Workflows Friendly
 - 📦️ No Configuration
 - 🔩 Single Command
 - ✉️ Pull Request Comments
 - 🔥 Check Runs

+pkg.pr.new won't publish anything to NPM; instead, it leverages its own URLs, which are npm-compatible.

 pkg.pr.new is aiming to reduce the number of these comments :)

 > This was fixed in #18.
 Can we release that fix?

-> Will ask the maintainer to release ;)

 ## Setup